 Scott L. Wallen

 Dr. Wallen earned a B.S. and Ph.D. from the Univ. of Illinois.
 He studied supercritical fluids at Pacific Northwest National Laboratory using a variety of spectroscopic techniques including NMR, XAFS, Raman and FTIR spectroscopy.
-The author of over 50 refereed papers his work has been highlighted in Science and C & E News.
+The author of over 50 refereed papers his work has been highlighted in Science and C&E News.
 He has served as a reviewer for top journals and government science panels.
 Dr. Wallen is currently on the staff at Florida Polytechnic University.
-His research interests are on the implementation/growth of green nanotechnology, chemistry and sustainable processes applied to materials synthesis, remediation, recycling and analysis.
-Projects converting biomass to carbon quantum dots for sensing and electronics; nanophotocatalytic oxidation of wastewater; and use of carbohydrates and their derivatives for nanomaterials preparation are ongoing as are development of microvolume, high-pressure continuous flow systems (HP-CFS) to prepare and analyze functional, sustainable nanomaterials.
-He recently developed the concept of a circular economy paradigm for implementing university science laboratories which led to an Award for Innovation in 2016 by the Campus Safety, Health & Environmental Managers Association (CSHEMA).
-At the 21st Annual Green Chemistry & Engineering Conference, Dr. Wallen won the 2017 Applied Separations Prime Grant for commitment to teaching Supercritical Fluids.
+His research interests are on the implementation/growth of green nanotechnology, chemistry and sustainable processes applied to materials synthesis, remediation, recycling and chemical analysis.
+Projects converting biomass to carbon quantum dots for sensing and electronics; nanophotocatalytic oxidation of wastewater; and use of carbohydrates (biogenics) for nanomaterials preparation are ongoing as are development of microvolume, high-pressure continuous flow systems (HP-CFS) to prepare and analyze functional, sustainable nanomaterials.
+He recently developed the concept of a circular economy paradigm for implementing university science laboratories which led to an Award for Innovation in 2016 by the Campus Safety, Health & Environmental Management Association (CSHEMA).
+At the 21st Annual Green Chemistry & Engineering Conference Dr. Wallen won the 2017 Applied Separations Prime Grant for commitment to teaching Supercritical Fluids.
 In his spare time he enjoys his family, playing music and outdoor activities.